Generative Refocusing: Flexible Defocus Control from a Single Image: Experiments

-\paragraph{Defocus deblurring.} As stated on Tab.~\ref{tab:realdof_dpdd_fullwidth}, \emph{DeblurNet} consistently outperforms all baselines across reference and no-reference metrics.
-On certain NR-IQA measures, it even surpasses the ground-truth.
-Qualitatively, Fig.~\ref{fig:defocus deblur} (a) shows faithful recovery of the “NEW YORK” text with well-preserved edges.
-The scene in Fig.~\ref{fig:defocus deblur} (b) is particularly challenging: competing methods recover only a blurry dark stripe and further distort the background, whereas \emph{DeblurNet} reconstructs structure-consistent content and delivers visually compelling results without introducing artifacts or geometry drift.
+As reported in Tab.~\ref{tab:realdof_dpdd_fullwidth}, DeblurNet outperforms competing methods across most referenced and non-referenced metrics.
+While our method yields slightly lower reference scores than Bokehlicious\cite{Bokehlicious} on RealDOF\cite{AIFNet}, it consistently produces more visually appealing results and demonstrates greater robustness to diverse input conditions, such as grayscale photographs and low-quality, blurry images.
+Extensive visual comparison supporting this flexibility is provided in the supplementary material.
+Qualitatively, this perceptual superiority is evident in Fig.~\ref{fig:defocus deblur}.
+As shown in Fig.~\ref{fig:defocus deblur}(a), our approach achieves faithful recovery of text details with well-preserved edges.
+Furthermore, the scene in Fig.~\ref{fig:defocus deblur}(b) presents a particularly challenging case: while competing methods recover only a blurry dark stripe and introduce background distortions, DeblurNet reconstructs more consistent content and delivers compelling results.